tyson-swetnam/srer-wgew/README.md

 ## Desktop Workstations

+We used an Intel dual core XEON E5 v3 2630 Supermicro Motherboard Full Tower workstation with 256GB RAM and two NVIDIA 1080GTX GPUs running Microsoft Windows 10.
+We also used an Intel i7 6900k micro ATX cube with 128 GB RAM and two NVIDIA 1080GTX GPUs running Ubuntu 16.04.

 # Software

-We used an Intel dual core XEON E5 v3 2630 Supermicro workstation with 256GB RAM and two NVIDIA 1080GTX GPUs running Microsoft Windows 10.
-We also used an Intel i7 6900k micro ATX with 128 GB RAM and two NVIDIA 1080GTX GPUs running Ubuntu 16.04.

 ## Docker containers